w3c/Guide/council/council.md

 Nonetheless, the fact that the process is oriented towards consensus implies that before an objection gets higher review there already has been significant work on the issue.
 There is generally clarity on what the W3C decision was (that is being objected to).
 The objector, in trying to reverse the decision, has generally pulled together their best arguments and brought them to the group.
 The fact that so much work should be accomplished prior to higher review should make it easier to decide a Formal Objection.

-## The Team, the W3C Council, and different types of objections
+## The Team, the W3C Council, and different types of objections {#objection-types}

 The Team has the responsibility to try to resolve a Formal Objection, or to come up with an analysis that might be used by the W3C Council in deciding a Formal Objection.
 The Team takes the early steps in processing Formal Objections.

 There are different types of Formal Objections and W3C needs to make sure they are all handled properly.
 Here are some interesting cases:

 1. There is a Formal Objection to a decision in a Working Group.
 The Team as a neutral bystander attempts to resolve the objection.
 If it succeeds, W3C takes the path recommended by the Team.
 If it fails, the Team prepares a report for the W3C Council.
 The W3C Council decides.
-2. The Team proposes a Charter to the W3C Advisory Committee and there are objections.
+1. The Team proposes a Charter to the W3C Advisory Committee and there are objections.
 The Team attempts to resolve the objection even though they are not a neutral bystander.
 If it succeeds, W3C takes the recommended path.
 If it fails, the Team prepares a report for the W3C Council.
 The W3C Council decides.
-3. The Advisory Board (AB) or Technical Architecture Group (TAG) make a decision (e.g., on a process issue, or in a Statement emanating from a TAG finding) and there are objections.
+1. The Advisory Board (AB) or Technical Architecture Group (TAG) make a decision (e.g., on a process issue, or in a Statement emanating from a TAG finding) and there are objections.

-It is important that even though the Team is an interested party in [case 2](#case-2), and the AB or TAG could be interested parties in [case 3](), the overall process must provide the objectivity and transparency to give the W3C Community the confidence that such cases are handled fairly.
+It is important that even though the Team is an interested party in case 2, and the AB or TAG could be interested parties in case 3, the overall process must provide the objectivity and transparency to give the W3C Community the confidence that such cases are handled fairly.

-## Processing of Formal Objections
+## Processing of Formal Objections {#processing-of-formal-objections}

 All Formal Objections are made in response to a decision.
 Decisions are typically made by a Working Group as part of the Technical Report Development Process or by the Team as part of chartering a new group.